Azure/autorest/Documentation/swagger-extensions.md

 Field Name | Type | Description
 ---|:---:|---
 hostTemplate | `string` | **Required**.
-Specifies the parameterized template for the host. parameters | [Array of Parameter Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameterObject) | The list of parameters that are used within the hostTemplate.
+Specifies the parameterized template for the host. useSchemePrefix | `boolean` | **Optional, Default: true**.
+Specifes whether to prepend the default scheme a.k.a protocol to the base uri of client. positionInOperation | `string` | **Optional, Default: last**.
+Specifies whether the list of parameters will appear in the beginning or in the end, in the method signature for every operation.
+The order within the parameters provided in the below mentioned array will be preserved.
+Either the array of parameters will be prepended or appended, based on the value provided over here.
+Valid values are **"first", "last"**. parameters | [Array of Parameter Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#parameterObject) | The list of parameters that are used within the hostTemplate.
 This can include both reference parameters as well as explicit parameters.
 Note that "in" is **required** and **must be** set to "path"

 **Example**: